nikitavoloboev/data/docs/text-editors/vim/vim.md

 The best text editing experience you will ever get.
 It is worth learning it as you will start thinking about text editing differently.

-I use some kind of vim bindings in any app I use and if there is a vim plugin for the app, I often use it.
-I use vim editor often when connecting to remote sessions and when I need a console editor.
+I use [VSCode](../vs-code/vs-code.md) with [vim bindings](https://github.com/VSCodeVim/Vim) as my main code editor.
+I also use vim bindings for any apps that deals with texts like [Obsidan](../../tools/obsidian.md) or [Sublime Text](../sublime-text/sublime-text.md).
+Vim bindings often mean modal bindings, i.e. I use [Vimari](https://github.com/televator-apps/vimari) to move inside [Safari](../../web/browsers/safari.md) browser faster.

 I use [Neovim](https://github.com/neovim/neovim) instead of vim and my vimrc can be found [here](https://github.com/nikitavoloboev/dotfiles/blob/master/nvim/init.vim).
 And [here](vim-plugins.md) are all the plugins I use with it.